roryk/ipython-cluster-helper/README.rst

 -----------------
 If you are having problems pickling the pieces you want to parallelize (you will see errors complaining your item cannot be pickled), you might want to install the dill module: https://github.com/uqfoundation/dill.
 If dill is importable, ipython-cluster-helper will use the dill pickle method, which can pickle many items that the Python pickle cannot.
+This is currently not functional as dill has some issues pickling objects that IPython can pickle.

 Credits
 -------